 Last weekend I did something totally out of my comfort zone… I tried wild swimming for the very first time.
-I’m usually a pool swimmer, so the thought of swapping lanes for a cold open lake was a little terrifying.
-But where better to take the plunge than Pool Bridge Farm near York, which is fast becoming the go-to spot for outdoor swimming fans.
+Normally I’m a pool swimmer, so the thought of jumping into a cold open lake was… terrifying.
+But where better to take the plunge than Pool Bridge Farm near York, which is fast becoming a favourite for outdoor swimming fans.

-If you’re curious about wild swimming, or you’ve heard people rave about Pool Bridge Farm and want to know what the fuss is about, this post has you covered.
-From what to expect, to staying safe, to why you must try the on-site sauna – here’s everything you need to know.
+If you’re curious about wild swimming, or you’ve heard about Pool Bridge Farm, here’s what to expect, how to stay safe, and why you must try the on-site sauna.

 Why wild swimming is having a moment